 - Collectible — There’s no denying that the Bulova Moon Watch is a part of history.
 Although this is only a reissue of the original, its sophisticated design could make it a highly sought-after collectible in the near future.

 - Case size might be too big for some — As mentioned above, the Bulova Moon Watch has an above-average case size.
 Although the structure of the case helps in making it look small, it can still be a bit large for some people.
 Folks with thin wrists better check the watch in person before buying.

 - Has a quartz movement — For mechanical watch junkies, this can be a dealbreaker.
 Clearly, the Bulova Moon Watch is not for you if you love admiring the gears that power the watch.

 A short answer to that question is: the Bulova Moon watch is for anyone who needs a capable chronograph watch.
 You’ll get a big bang for your buck with its reliable movement and freebies that come in the box.

 Also, this timepiece is ideal for people who are looking for cheaper alternatives to the Omega Speedmaster.
 But that’s not to say that the Bulova Moon Watch is just a stepping stone.
 In fact, it is more than enough for an everyday watch.

 Despite being less popular than the Omega Speedmaster, the reissue of the Bulova Moon Watch is slowly gaining popularity.
 Apart from the story behind it, customers appreciate the attention to detail that Bulova has given.

 Even minute features such as the engravings at the back and the free mil-spec strap make the watch a lot more special.
-Bulova has definitely outdone themselves with this one.
+Bulova has definitely outdone itself with this one.